 The adjacent map summarises the built form approach for Westmead South including proposed land uses, building height in storeys and floor space ratio, which have been iteratively tested and refined through collaboration with the Council and consultant team.
-This will inform proposed amendments to the Cumberland Local Environmental Plan, of which preliminary recommendations are identified on the following pages.
+This will inform potential amendments to the planning controls within the Cumberland Local Environmental Plan.